 His look turned dark.
 “I lost all respect for them that night.
 Was a heartless thing to have said and done to one’s own daughter!”

 “Supposedly Uncle Greggory arranged it with Papa’s blessing.
 I was a kid . . . scared silly by their horror stories of such institutions.
 Seemed marriage to anyone, at the time, was preferable.
 Turned out to be a lose-lose situation.”

 Stephan shook his head.
 “No, they lied about that.
 I mean, I can imagine that my father had a hand in it.
 He’s as much a strong figure in Uncle Edward’s life as he has been in mine.
 But Papa Ascott would never have condemned you to such a fate!
 Papa liked Lawron.
-I know he didn’t want to let him go, and he gave him a generous parting wage when he left.”
+I know he didn’t want to let him go, but in the end he gave in to your mother’s pressure.
+Gave him a generous parting wage when he left to spite her!”